 Our resistance.
 Our voice.

-Athenian aims to cultivate a creative, inclusive space for marginalized voices, to provide tools and resources for women and femme-identified writers, and to transform the world of publishing by disrupting oppressive constructs of femininity, sexuality, and race.
+Athenian aims to cultivate a creative, inclusive space for marginalized voices, to provide tools and resources for women, trans, and gender nonconforming writers, and to transform the world of publishing by disrupting oppressive constructs of femininity, sexuality, and race.

-We envision an anti-racist, feminist, creative organization that . . .
+We are an anti-racist, feminist, creative organization that . . .

 - adopts language as a vehicle for social change;

 - employs writing as a way to resist, express oneself, promote creativity, encourage collaboration, find healing, and award power;